-A touchscreen is a display device that allows the user to interact with a computer by using their finger.
-They can be quite useful as an alternative to a mouse or keyboard for navigating a graphical user interface (GUI).
-Touchscreens are used on a variety of devices such as computer and laptop monitors, smartphones, tablets, cash registers, and information kiosks.
-Some touchscreens use a grid of infrared beams to sense the presence of a finger instead of utilizing touch-sensitive input.
+A touch screen is a display device that allows the user to interact with a computer by using their finger or stylus.
+They can be quite useful as an alternative to a mouse or keyboard for navigating a GUI (graphical user interface).
+Touch screens are used on a variety of devices such as computer and laptop displays, smartphones, tablets, cash registers, and information kiosks.
+Some touch screens use a grid of infrared beams to sense the presence of a finger instead of utilizing touch-sensitive input.

 Double-tap - A double-tap can have different functions depending on where it is utilized.
-For example, in a browser, double-tapping the screen zooms in at the tap location.
+For example, in a browser, double-tapping the screen zooms the view, centered at the tap location.
 Double-tapping in a text editor can be used to select a word or section of words.

 Drag - If you press and hold your finger on an object (such as an app shortcut) on the screen, you can move your finger to "pull" the object to a different location.
-Using this same action with text allows you to highlight text.
+The same action, used with text, allows you to highlight text.
 Lift your finger when you are done moving or highlighting.

 Swipe - Swiping your finger across the screen can be used to scroll in a certain direction or change pages.
 For example, pressing your finger at the bottom of the screen and quickly moving it up (swiping) scrolls the screen down.
 See our swipe page for further information and related links.

 Pinch - Placing two fingers on the screen in different spots and then pinching them together zooms out.
 Pinching your fingers together and then moving them away from each other, zooms in on the screen.
 See our pinch-to-zoom page for further information on this term.